-Map 1 California CORA Monitoring and Management Areas.
-Each area is color-coded so that the management area name can be found in the legend.
-Chemehuevi is included in this map but will not receive treatment through this program during Calendar Year 2022.
+Map 1 California CORA Monitoring and Management Areas, each color-coded to reflect individual areas named in the legend.
+Chemehuevi, Fenner-Ivanpah-Mojave National Preserve, Ord-Rodman, and Chuckwalla are included in this map but will not receive funding from this RFP for egg-addling treatments during Calendar Year 2023.